lvh/lvh.github.io/posts/loud-subshells/index.md

 PROMPT_COMMAND='PS1="${PS1} butwhy>";unset PROMPT_COMMAND'
 ```

 Of course, you have now forfeited any pretense of being reasonable.
-This doesn't play well with others.
-Another
+This doesn't
-downside is that this doesn't work in zsh.
-That has an equivalent precmd()
+play well with others.
+Another downside is that this doesn't work in zsh.
+That
-function but won't grab it from an environment variable.
-Which brings us to our
+has an equivalent precmd() function but won't grab it from an environment
-final trick:
+variable.
+Which brings us to our final trick:

+# Reconstituted rcfile

-**Reconstituted rcfiles** If you absolutely must, you could technically just
+If you absolutely must, you could technically just cobble together the entire
-cobble together the entire rcfile, including the parts that the shell would
+rcfile, including the parts that the shell would ordinarily source itself.
+I
-ordinarily source itself.
-I don't really want to help you do that, but it'd
+don't really want to help you do that, but it'd probably look something like
-probably look something like this:
+this:

 ```sh
 $ zsh --rcs <(echo "echo why are you like this")